 Recent refreshes to Blancpain’s Fifty Fathoms lineup has kept the longstanding dive watch collection in the spotlight recently; however this is anything but new.
 Given its rich diving history as one of the very first dive watches ever created, there will always be a place for anything dubbed “Fifty Fathoms” in the marketplace, even when it features a complication not usually connected with diving.
-With that in mind, I’m not talking about the new Bathyscaphe complete calendar that launched last year either.
+With that in mind, I’m not talking about the new Bathyscaphe complete calendar luxury watch that launched last year either.
 I’m going back into the archives for a closer first-hand look at one of the earlier oddities from the brand – the Blancpain Fifty Fathoms Flyback Chronograph.

 Launched back in 2007, this particular model (reference number 5085F-1130-52 in case you’re wondering) is still a part of the brand’s current offerings some 12 years later.
 While it’s definitely a bit of a niche watch, I thought I’d take Blancpain up on the opportunity to take a closer look about what this piece is all about.